The Rooted Space

 The achiever.
 The helper.
 The one who anticipated every need, hit every milestone, and never let the ball drop even if it meant dropping myself in the process.

 I believed that being “good” meant being needed.
 That success was earned through striving, over-giving, and pushing past exhaustion.
-That if I just worked harder, proved more, stayed one step ahead… eventually I’d feel like I was enough.
+That if I just worked harder, proved more, stayed one step ahead… eventually I’d feel enough.

 Instead, I felt numb.
 Disconnected.
-Quietly burnt out.
+Quietly burned out.

-By January 2024, I left my job hoping for relief — but what met me was collapse.
-I found myself deep in freeze: not creating, not connecting, not even recognizing myself without the hustle.
+By January 2024, I left my job hoping for relief, but what met me was collapse.
+I found myself deep in freeze: not creating, not connecting, not even recognizing who I was without the hustle.

-I didn’t realize how deeply burned out I was until everything went still.
-And in that stillness, the truth hit me: I had no idea who I was outside of performance.
+I didn’t realize how deeply exhausted I was until everything went still.
+And in that stillness, the truth rose up: I had no idea who I was outside of performance.

 What followed was not a quick fix, but a return.